hpi-epic/gpucsl/docs/Public-api.md

 - is_debug: If set to true kernels will get compiled in debug mode
 - should_log: Sets a macro 'LOG' while compiling the CUDA kernels.
 Can be used for custom logging from kernels
 - devices: Which gpus should be used.
-- sync_device: Which of the given (sync_device has to be part of devices!) should be used to sync state while using multiple gpus
+- sync_device: Device ID of the GPU used for state synchronization in the multi GPU case (Notice: sync_device has to be in the devices list!)
   gaussian_correlation_matrix: A correlation matrix can be passed so time measurements do not inlcude the calculation.
 Only possible when using DataDistribution.GAUSSIAN.
 If None given GPUCSL calculates it itself.
 - discrete_max_memory_size: The maximum space to allocate for the working structures for the discrete kernel in bytes.
 Small values decrease the parallelisation.
 If None given defaults to 95% of the total available memory on GPU.